timewave-computer/covenants/contracts/remote-chain-splitter/README.md

-# Native Splitter
+# Remote chain splitter

-Native Splitter is a module meant to facilitate predefined splitting of funds on a remote chain.
+Remote Chain Splitter is a module meant to facilitate predefined splitting of funds on a remote chain.

 First, splitter creates an ICA on the specified chain.
 Once the ICA address is known, splitter waits for the funds to arrive.